dunstontc/projectile.nvim/readme.md

   - Projects
     - Keep a list of project locations with metadata
+    - Easily access the root directory of a project with a customizable action.
-    - Check version control status of Projects
+    - Check version control status for all added projects
     - List todos in a project directory
   - Bookmarks
     - Keep a list of bookmarked locations